Despite Katrina, Overall Food Prices Stable

 Higher prices for gasoline and diesel fuel increase farm production costs, but with farm value accounting for about one-fifth of retail food prices, higher farm prices pass through to retail at only a fraction of their increase.
 Higher energy prices also increase the cost of processing, manufacturing, and transporting foods.
 However, direct energy and transportation costs account for only 7.5 percent of the overall average retail food dollar.

-Food Prices, Expenditures & Costs, by Patrick Canning, Hayden Stewart, and Andrea Carlson, USDA, Economic Research Service, April 2021
+Food Prices, Expenditures, and Establishments, by Patrick Canning, Hayden Stewart, Andrea Carlson, and Quinton Baker, USDA, Economic Research Service, March 2022